charlotkroon/final-project-server/README.md

+TO DO:

+- Pagination (- As a customer I want to see max.
+9 events on a page and be able to click 'next' to see more pages of events if there are more )
+- As a customer I only want to see events that are not finished yet
+- As a customer I want to view ticket details when I click on a ticket in the ticket list
+- As an author of the ticket I want to be able to edit a ticket's description, price and picture (other logged in customers cannot do this! only the user
+- As a customer I can see some color (red/yellow/green) indicating the fraud risk of a ticket for all tickets in the all tickets list

 # Final Assignment #35

 _We will use the results of this assignment for a formal and final evaluation and as such you should write the code individually.
 Plagiarism is a violation of the Academy contract and you will receive and invoice for the course if you do it._